jorinvo/me/content/post/automating-github-backup-with-ghbackup.md

 ---
 date: 2017-01-14T20:14:09+01:00
-description: |
-  I explain my setup to keep backups of my repositories on my own server.
 title: Automating the Backup of GitHub Repositories Using ghbackup
 ---

+I explain my setup to keep backups of my repositories on my own server.<!--more-->

 As a software developer [GitHub](https://github.com/) has become a central part of my work.